karec/pimimports/README.md

 ## Using it as daemon ##

-You can find in this repo an basic supervisor configuration, but feel free to deamonize the script in an other way.
+You can find in this repo a basic supervisor configuration, but feel free to deamonize the script in an other way.
 For more information about setting up celery worker as a daemon [here](http://celery.readthedocs.org/en/latest/tutorials/daemonizing.html)

 ## Configuring logs ##